-It simply comes down to whether you can spare the time to work out your cashback earnings, and then arrange to donate it to charity.
+It simply comes down to whether you can spare the time to work out your cashback earnings, and then arrange to donate this money to charity.

 Use a cashback credit card

-You used to be able to get a huge number of charity credit cards – offering donations to charity when you took them out, plus cashback every time you shopped.
+You used to be able to get many charity credit cards that offered donations to charity when you took them out while also offering cashback every time you shopped.

 These are thinner on the ground nowadays and, as a general rule, not terribly generous.